Health, wellbeing and safety

 You can protect yourself and others from measles by getting vaccinated.
 You were likely offered the MMR (measles, mumps, and rubella) vaccine as a child.
 If you’re not sure whether you received it, check with someone who has knowledge of your medical history.
 This could be a family member or caregiver, or your GP, who should have a record of your vaccinations.

 If you haven’t been vaccinated against measles, contact your GP to arrange this.
 If you don’t have a GP, you can find a GP near to your home or register at the on-campus GP practice.
-There will also be an immunisation service on campus on Wednesday, 18 September offering the measles vaccine.

 Other vaccines we recommend getting, if you haven’t already, are: